iDawggo/SRT3.arduino/README.md

 # srt3-arduino
+Basic code for the Arduino Nano

-Basic arduino code using a servo &amp; phototransistors to sort coins
+Uses a servo &amp; phototransistors to sort light and dark coins into separate piles.